On-Demand Assist - the new name for Instant Support

 Once VNC Server for Mobile has been joined to your Team, you will be able to connect to the mobile device as you would for a computer in VNC Viewer.
 There is no username or password to provide, instead all connections must be approved by the user of the mobile device that you are connecting to.

 As a technician, you will use VNC Viewer on Windows, Mac or Linux to generate a 9 digit session code in the same way you would when connecting to Windows or Mac.
 Your end users will download and install the VNC Server mobile app from their app store and enter the 9 digit code provided by the technician.
-Read more about Instant Support here.
+Read more about On-Demand Assist here.

-Note for both Device Access and Instant support, the VNC Server mobile app must be open and in the foreground to approve incoming connections for both Device Access and Instant Support, or your device must be configured to allow notifications while screen broadcasting is activated.
+Note for both Device Access and On-Demand Assist, the VNC Server mobile app must be open and in the foreground to approve incoming connections for both Device Access and On-Demand Assist, or your device must be configured to allow notifications while screen broadcasting is activated.

 What can and can’t I do?

-VNC Server for Mobile is available for Professional and Enterprise Instant Support and Enterprise Device Access* users.
-It allows you to remotely access and view an Android or iOS device.
+VNC Server for Mobile allows you to remotely access and view an Android or iOS device.
 Remote access to Android and iOS devices is view only; remote control is not yet supported.

 * For Device Access an MDM for app deployment is required, such as Microsoft Intune.